Ninelka/JavaScript-30/README.md

 - ```map()``` and ```sort()``` will always return the same number of items
 - An initial value is very important in the ```reduce()``` method
 - How 1 and -1 work in the ```sort()``` method

+## Day 5: Flex Panels Image Gallery
+We made an image gallery with CSS Flexbox.

+What I learnd today:
+- The ```toggle()``` method is a cool way to literally toggle classes
+- Using ```includes()``` we can check if something has a certain word or character that we are looking for
+- To make image gallery like on many frontpages of a photographers portfolio it really isn’t hard